More than just a good clean.....

 The congregation are proud of their organ and are committed to maintaining it.
 An aspiration is for it to be more widely available to the community; the church has an excellent acoustic and has been popular with choirs and soloists for some time.

-Please Donate - we will have a Just Giving page soon, but meanwhile please use the donation button on the homepage
+Please Donate - just use the donation button on the homepage

 ……………………………………………………………………………………………………